doetoe/ising/README.md

 ### Notes ###

-Most of the code was developed for the implementation of the [Game of Life](https://bitbucket.org/doetoe/life) automaton.
+* Most of the code was developed for the implementation of the [Game of Life](https://bitbucket.org/doetoe/life) automaton.
+* The execution in the framebuffer is visually very interesting
+* Some window sizes don't work so well (only updates along the diagonal).
+Is this a bug?
+* Right now it makes a number of updates for each generation, and redraws afterward.
+It might be interesting to only update the changed values.

 ### Contact ###